 Humans are curious by birth.
 Guiding questions, objective experimentation and persistence till we arrive at a convincing theory leads the curiosity to discoveries, inventions as well as a better understanding of the world around us, thereby making our life richer.
 ISPF & ThinkTac are on a mission to enrich the life of every child by making scientific temper a part of their character.
 The key step in this mission involves rekindling the scientific temper in every teacher/mentor.
 When equipped with the tools to make children think, a teacher can ignite and nurture the scientific temper inherent in children.

-The first two days are designed for all participants.
-This section of the programme would focus on kindling the scientific temper in us by following the TACLearn methodology.
+The first two days would focus on kindling the scientific temper in us by following the TACLearn methodology.
 The TACLearn methodology has experience at its core, with the participant experiencing a phenomenon through a TACtivity.
 He/she then makes a set of observations by asking questions and conducting a few experiments.
 This is followed by making variations to the model or conducting the experiment by changing any one variable.
 This exercise of observation and exploration through the variations usually leads to some hypothesis for the underlying phenomenon.
 The participant then repeats the process by working on another TACtivity related to the same phenomenon and in the process, refines his/her hypothesis.

-During the first two days, participants experience the above methodology by working on five selected TACtivities.
-The observation questions and variations for each of these five TACtivities would be given to them.
+During the first two days, participants experience the above methodology by working on six selected TACtivities.
+The observation questions and variations for each of these six TACtivities would be given to them.
 Through their observations and variations, they would come up with their own hypothesis for these TACtivities.

 ● Overview of TACLearn™ science learning methodology